inpla/inpla/README.md

 | msort 800000 | **0.46** |   1.00   | 98.27  |  1.18  |   1.34   |  0.65  |   0.49   |

 - **Comparison in execution time** with other implementations: **Haskell** (GHC version 8.10.7), **Standard ML** v110.74 (interpreter mode) and **Python** 3.8.5 in execution time.
   - The above table contains execution time in second on average of ten times execution by using Linux PC (Core i7-9700 (8 threads, no Hyper-threading), 16GB memory).
 The fastest one is shown with bold style.
-These scripts are stored in the `comparison` directory.
+Scripts for the comparison table are in the `comparison` directory.

   - Inpla*n*  and Inpla*n*_**r** mean *n* threads without/with reuse-annotated execution, respectively.